 Ready for some good news?

-We are finally beginning to turn the corner on this pandemic, so we can start carefully opening doors we’ve had to keep closed for so long now.
-And France is planning to open up its borders to non-EU travelers starting June 9.
+We are finally beginning to turn the corner on this pandemic, so we can start carefully opening doors we’ve had to keep closed for so long.
+And France’s borders officially re-opened to U.S. tourist travel on June 10.

 Kay Baumhefner is a professional chef, teacher, and culinary consultant, who has played a main role in a number of Sonoma County restaurants as well as her own Come Home to Cooking culinary classes.
 Although cooking remains core to both her essential being and doing, a natural appetite for life in France, and her expanded fresh adventures there in recent years, now compel her to shift her focus to inviting you along to share the experience and find ways to make it your own as well.
 Read Our Story for more information.